ertdfgcvb/Sequencer/README.txt

 -------------------------------------------------------------------------------
 Sequencer - A fast(?) fullscreen image-sequence player.

-To keep the library light and simple there are actually 4 different versions of it plus a benchmark test.
-They were built to test speed and will eventually be dropped in future versions in favor of a single one.
+To keep the library light and simple there are actually 5 different versions of it plus a benchmark test.
+They were built to test display-speed and will eventually be dropped in future versions in favor of a single one.

-1. BG
+1.	sequencer.bg.js
 	Displays the images as the body background.
 The images are stretched with the CSS "auto", "cover" and "contain" modes.
 	I didn't find a way to pass an image object to the CSS background so this version relies heavily on the browser's cache.
-2. DIV
+2.	sequencer.div.js
 	Displays the images as a stack of divs hiding and showing the corresponding layer.
 This version relies a bit on the browser cache, but once loaded the images are stored as a div background.
-3. CANVAS
+3.	sequencer.canvas.js
 	Displays the images on a canvas object the size of the browser window.
 	The images are preloaded and then stretched and cropped on the canvas.
-4. CANVAS2
+4.	sequencer.canvas2.js
 	Displays the images on a canvas object the size of the first loaded image.
 	The canvas is then stretched and positioned correctly via css.
+5.	sequencer.canvas.async.js
+	Loads the sequence asynchronously.
+	It's a messy work in progress right now, but loading times are 4-5 times faster.
+	This will eventually become the final version.
-B.	BENCHMARK
+B.	sequencer.benchmark.js
 	Image sequencer benchmark
 	Not sure if this is reliable: it looks as though some browsers skip frames to keep up with the interval event.